From Freelance Developer to Building a $6M-Funded Product to SPURGE on Autopilot — Now Building Stocky Pro

 The 90-10 Split

-The laptop business?
-That was my 10% — a hobby that somehow kept pulling me back.
+While I was building Tully, the laptop business was my 10% — a hobby that somehow kept pulling me back.

 I'd tell myself after each batch: "This is the last one.
 No more laptops."
 But then I'd find better suppliers, better deals, better quality.
 From 5 units to 10, then 50, then 100, 200, even 500 units at a time.
 My Koramangala office became a mini-warehouse where dealer groups would visit, check stock, and buy in bulk.